ViridiTech/Servo_CAN_controller/README.md

 Top side has USB-C port, ESP32-C3FH4 chip, 40MHz crystal oscillator, CAN transciever module, 3.3V voltage regulator, DRV8838 DC motor driver and all passive components.
 Bottom side consists of breakout pads for power, ground and CAN lines and AS5600 magnetic ennoder

 # Disclaimer
-This board is yet to be assembled and tested
+This board is yet to be assembled and tested.

 I welcome you to discussion!